KevynAngueira/SoftwarePilot/README.rst

 First Time Set Up:
 ~~~~~~~~~~~~~~~~~~
-1. Pair the drone
+1. Pair the drone:
   1. Turn on the Parrot-Anafi drone.
   2. Turn on the Skycontroller.
-  3. Connect a USB to USB-C cable to the Skycontroller and drone respectively.
+  3. Connect a USB to USB-C cable to the controller and the drone respectively.
   4. Wait until the blinking light on the controller turns into a solid blue light.
+  5. Disconnect the controller and the drone.

+2. Calibrate the drone:
+  1. Download the ''FreeFlight 6'' app and perform all necesary authentication.